-Insure that all of the sensor bulbs from the boiler's control panel that are pre-installed are pushed all the way to the bottom of their wells.
+The 3 sensors bulbs from the control panel are pre-installed in well #21.
+Insure that the sensor bulbs are pushed all the way to the bottom of the well.
+The brass diaphragm well for the pressure gauge is preinstalled in well #23.
 VERY IMPORTANT!
 The thin stainless sensor for the Lo-Limit thermostat is preinstalled in the drywell over the flue collection box.
-Leave it in this location.
-The Lo-Limit is set to 90 °C (194 °F), if the boiler is operated with a thermal storage tank.
-If the boiler will be operating without a thermal storage tank, the Lo-Limit needs to be set to 60 °C (140 °F). (refer to Section 4.2.4).
+Leave it in this location for operating the boiler with a thermal storage tank.
+The Lo-Limit is set to 90 °C (194 °F).
+If the boiler will be operating without a thermal storage tank, the stainless sensor must be moved to well #24 with the three sensors from the control panel.
+The Lo-Limit needs to be set to 60 °C (140 °F) when operating without a thermal storage tank (refer to Section 3.3.5 and Section 4.1).